ziap/ziap.github.io/content/blog/sin-approx/index.md

 date  = "2024-11-05"
 +++

-I use trigonometric function extremely often ever since I started doing programming.
+I use trigonometric functions extremely often, ever since I started doing programming.
 They show up everywhere, especially in graphics, and while they're not the most efficient operation, they are widely available in programming languages.
 This is not the case if you're programming in embedded systems or